zoracrimson/sinatra-basic-forms-lab-online-web-pt-031119/README.md

 1. Build out a puppy class in `models/puppy.rb`.
 Puppies should have name, breed, and age attributes.
-You will need to be able to pass these three attributes to initialization, as well as readers and writers for the attributes.
+You will need to be able to pass these three attributes to initialization, as well as readers or accessors for the attributes.

 2. In `app.rb` build out a GET request to load a homepage.
 The homepage should go to the main route `/`.